 Things were going slowly as Seger worked on his first studio album in more than a decade.
 However, his '04 induction into the Rock and Roll Hall Of Fame helped motivate him to finish "Face The Promise."
 "I wanted to deserve it with this album, so I started working harder," he explained.
 "I wanted to make sure to leave some blood on the page."
 He got help from fellow Michigan native Kid Rock and Country star Patty Loveless for the '06 release.

 For a time, a very long time, it looked as though Bob Seger was just a Midwest thing.
 "Live Bullet" has Seger and the Silver Bullet Band unleashed.
 It would have made an excellent encapsulation of Seger's career except, fortunately, it turned out to be a launching pad.
 "Night Moves" out later the same year ('76) has the title ballad but it also has "Rock and Roll Never Forgets" and "Fire Down Below."
 "Stranger In Town" is not as strong.
 It too has a pop ballad hit, "We've Got Tonight," but it also Rocks with "Hollywood Nights" and the working man's "Feel Like A Number."
-While Seger's '80s and '90s albums are strong his '70s work is better.
-Then there's "Face The Promise."
+While Seger's subsequent albums are strong his '70s work is better.

 Going back to the beginning, "Greatest Hits," covers all the obvious high points.
 '03 release "Greatest Hits 2" compiles second tier but still notable tracks including "Katmandu," "Beautiful Loser" (the title says it all) and "Rock and Roll Never Forgets."
 There are two additional tracks, the acoustic Blues "Satisfied" and the far superior two-guitar Rocker "Tomorrow."